pygreece/community/docs/en/code-of-conduct.md

 Some behaviors that describe a member of the PyGreece community are:

 - We are always open to partnerships.
-Community members should always be open to collaboration with other members, new volunteers/developers.
+Community members should always be open to collaboration with other members, or people interested in contributing to the community.
 - We focus on what is best for the community.
 - We respect the processes set out in the community and work within them.
 - We recognize time and effort.
 We respect the volunteer efforts that govern the Python